What the heck is dermaplaning?

 Let’s talk this one through.

-If you have acne or are experiencing a significant breakout, we’d suggest a series of three Sonic Detox 30 minute treatments to get the things under control first.
+If you have acne or are experiencing a significant breakout, we’d suggest a series of three Detox Facials to get the things under control first.
 Post-breakout dermaplaning is a beautiful thing when it comes come to reducing or minimizing any previous scarring but cannot be done on an active breakout.